-Amalgamation or annihilation!
-Formation of a Labor Party or destruction by the juggernaut of the capitalist Government!
-The workers can choose only between these two dilemmas.
+Either amalgamation or annihilation!
+Either formation of a Labor Party or destruction by the juggernaut of the capitalist Government!

-The large masses of the workers are beginning better to understand the situation.
+The large masses of the workers are beginning to understand the situation.
 Hundreds of thousands of trade unionists have adopted the idea of Amalgamation.
 The idea of a Labor Party is marching forward to realization.
-The conference which will take place in Cleveland on Dec.
-11 and will be attended by delegates of unions representing hundreds of thousands of workers, presents the whole problem of a Labor Party in its breadth and depth.